hasura/graphql-engine/manual/auth-ui-kit/restrict-access.rst

 In the ``restrictToRoles`` key, we add the roles that have access to the app.
 Only ``admin`` in this case.

 In the ``noSessionRedirectUrl`` key, we add the url to which the :doc:`API gateway <../gateway/index>` should redirect to if the user does not have a session. ie: is not logged in.
-In this case it is the url of the UI Kit's login page.
+In this case, it is the url of the UI Kit's login page.

 In the ``noAccessRedirectUrl`` key, we add the url to which the :doc:`API gateway <../gateway/index>` should redirect to if the user does not have access to the page.
-In this case it is the url of the UI Kit's ``restricted`` page which asks the user to logout and login as a user that is allowed to access the page.
+In this case, it is the url of the UI Kit's ``restricted`` page which asks the user to logout and login as a user that is allowed to access the page.